Investing in Water and Water ETFs 15 comments

 FIW is quite similar to PHO.
 They each invest about 89% of their assets in US companies and 4% in French based ADR's.
 The biggest difference in holdings is FIW's Brazilian exposure and greater holdings in the diversified machinery and metal fabrication sectors.
 PHO is heavier in engineering and construction.
 Also, FIW's top ten holdings (out of 36) comprise 43.3% of the fund.

-Let us look deeper at the numbers (click to enlarge all charts):
+Let us look deeper at the numbers ( all charts):

 All ETF data is according to the Bloomberg terminal on 11/23/07.